huggingface/blog/optimizing-bark.md

 As expected, CPU offload greatly reduces memory footprint while slightly increasing latency.

-However, combined with bettertransformer and `fp16`, we get the best of both world, huge latency and memory decrease !
+However, combined with bettertransformer and `fp16`, we get the best of both worlds, huge latency and memory decrease!

 ## Batch size set to 8
 And here are the benchmark results but with `batch_size=8` and throughput measurement.